 Globerman, S., & Sera, H. (2017).
 Critical Investigation of Unique Therapeutic Setting When Working with People Who Experience Homelessness.
 Presented at the UNESCO for the World Congress of Psychotherapy.
 Paris, France.

 Globerman, S., Paracios, D. P., Sera, H., …., & Szajner, K. (2016).
 Promoting Family and Community Mental Health through Pragmatic Grassroots Advocacy.
 Presented at the 80th Minnesota Psychological Association Annual Convention.
 Plymouth, Minnesota.

 Khang, M., & Sera, H. (2016).
 An Exploratory Study of the Relationship between Fatalism, Locus of Control, and Hmong Individuals with Alcohol Related Offenses.
 Presented at the Sixth International Conference on Hmong Studies.
 St. Paul, Minnesota.

 Sera, H. (2016).
-Presidential Address: Mentorship as Another Competency: Reflections on Complex Trajectories of Mentorship Relationships.
+Presidential Address: Mentorship as Another Competency: Reflections on Complex Trajectories of Mentoring Relationships.
 Presented at the 39th National Council of Schools and Programs of Professional Psychology Annual Mid-Winter Conference.
 Atlanta, Georgia.

-Cardoso, E., de la Plata, C.M., Holland, D., Sera, H., Qualls, D., & Vega, M. (2016).
+Cardoso, E., de la Plata, C. D., Holland, D., Sera, H., Qualls, D., & Vega, M. (2016).
 Perceptions of Multicultural Competency among Psychologists Who Serve People with Disabilities.
 Presented at the 92nd American Congress of Rehabilitation Medicine.
 Dallas, Texas.